top of page

 happy microbes

-Acidophillium is a genus of bacteria with the exceptional ability to survive in highly acid environments, particularly those with a pH of 3 or below.
-They're often found in sulfuric acid-rich areas such as metal mines, acidic hot springs, and regions of industrial pollution.
+Acidophillium survives highly acid environments with a pH of 3 or below.
+These bacteria are often found in sulfuric acid-rich areas such as metal mines, acidic hot springs, and regions of industrial pollution.

 fresh sewer water

-These bacteria are typically found in geological settings where acid waters emerge, such as metal-rich mine drainage environments.
-Known for their ability to metabolize sulfur and iron compounds, Acidophillium species adapt to biogeochemical cycling in extreme habitats.
+These bacteria are often found in settings where acid waters emerge, such as metal-rich mine drainage environments.
+Acidophillium species easily adapt to biogeochemical cycling in extreme habitats.

-Both Acidophillium and Acidobacillus ferroxidens use sulfuric acid as a key component of their energy production systems.
-Acidophillium bacteria oxidize reduced sulfur compounds such as sulfides to produce sulfuric acid, enriching their acidic surroundings.
+Acidophillium bacteria oxidize reduced sulfur compounds such as sulfides to produce sulfuric acid.
+This lowers the pH of their surroundings.

 broken eggshells

 Conversely, Acidobacillus ferroxidens generates sulfuric acid as a byproduct during iron oxidation.
-The production of sulfuric acid is crucial for survival, as the high acidity inhibits the growth of less resilient organisms.
+The production of sulfuric acid helps survival, as high acidity inhibits the growth of less resilient organisms.

 This gives Acidophillium and Acidobacillus ferroxidens a competitive edge in their ecosystems.
 They both have high-status jobs as acid producers and facilitators of metal bioleaching.